XView

 -iso

 [Updated 10/19/2024] Followed by a number from 0.0 to 5.0 that specifies the horizontal extend of the etch as ratio of the etch depth given by the -depth argument.
 This can be used to control the etch bias.
-For example, if the etch depth is specified as 200 nm an isotropy of 2.2 ("-iso 2.2") leads to a horizontal etch of about 440 nm.
-Note that a zero isotropy ("-iso 0.0") can prevent materials on sidewall to be etched.
+For example, if the etch depth is specified as 200 nm an isotropy of 2.2 (-iso 2.2) leads to a horizontal etch of about 440 nm.
+Note that a zero isotropy (-iso 0.0) can prevent materials on sidewalls to be etched.
+Below an example is shown.

 strip